outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 All functions are available on the proxy.

-- initialize(address _craRegistry, address _owner)
+- initialize(address _craRegistry, address _owner, address _consumptionRecord, address _consumptionRecordAmendment)
     - One-time initializer.
 Sets CRA Registry and owner; initializes OZ components.
     - Requirements: non-zero addresses.

 - submit(
-  bytes32 cuHash,
+  uint256 tokenId,
-  address owner,
+  address tokenOwner,
   uint16 settlementCurrency,
   uint32 worldwideDay,
-  uint64 settlementBaseAmount,
+  uint64 settlementAmountBase,
-  uint128 settlementAttoAmount,
+  uint128 settlementAmountAtto,
-  bytes32[] crHashes,
-  bytes32[] amendmentHashes
+  uint256[] memory crIds,
+  uint256[] memory amendmentIds,
+  uint256 timestamp
   ) external onlyActiveCRA
     - Creates a single CU at current block.timestamp.
-    - Validations (see Validation Rules): cuHash non-zero and unique, owner non-zero, currency non-zero, amounts shape valid; CR hashes and Amendment hashes must be unique globally and must not overlap within the same submission.
+    - Validations (see Validation Rules): tokenId non-zero and unique, owner non-zero, currency non-zero, amounts shape valid; CR hashes and Amendment hashes must be unique globally and must not overlap within the same submission.
     - Effects: persists entity, indexes by owner, increments total counter.
-    - Emits: Submitted(cuHash, cra, timestamp)
+    - Emits: Minted(tokenId, cra, tokenOwner)

 - multicall(bytes[] data) -> bytes[] results
-    - Only callable by an active CRA.
     - Allows multiple submit(...) calls in a single transaction, each encoded as calldata and delegated internally.
-    - Validations:
-        - 0 < data.length <= MAX_BATCH_SIZE (100)
-        - Each entry must be a call to submit(...) (otherwise reverts InvalidCall)
     - Effects:
         - Executes each submit with shared access control and pause checks; each inner call emits its own Submitted event.
-    - Reverts: EmptyBatch, BatchSizeTooLarge, InvalidCall

-- isExists(bytes32 cuHash) -> bool
+- exists(bytes32 cuHash) -> bool
     - Returns whether a CU exists.

-- getConsumptionUnit(bytes32 cuHash) -> ConsumptionUnitEntity
+- getTokenData(uint256 tokenId) -> ConsumptionUnitEntity
     - Returns the full CU structure.

-- getConsumptionUnitsByOwner(address owner) -> bytes32[]
+- balanceOf(address owner) -> uint256
+    - Returns a number of tokens owned by the given address.
+-
+- tokenOfOwnerByIndex(address owner, uint256 index) -> uint256
-    - Returns all CU hashes associated with the owner.
+    - Returns the tokenId at the given index for the owner.

 - totalSupply() -> uint256
-    - Returns total number of CU records stored.
+    - Returns total number of stored tokens (monotonic increment on submission).

-- getOwner() -> address
+- owner() -> address
     - Returns contract owner.

 - supportsInterface(bytes4 interfaceId) -> bool
-    - ERC165-compatible; currently delegates to super and can be extended later.
+    - ERC165Compatible; currently delegates to super and can be extended.

 # Events and Errors

 Events (from IConsumptionUnit):

-- Submitted(bytes32 indexed cuHash, address indexed cra, uint256 timestamp)
+- Minted(address indexed minter, address indexed to, uint256 indexed tokenId)

 Errors (from IConsumptionUnit):

 - AlreadyExists()
-- ConsumptionRecordAlreadyExists()  // a linked CR hash was already used elsewhere
-- InvalidHash()
+- InvalidTokenId()
-- InvalidOwner()
+- InvalidOwner();
-- EmptyBatch()
+- ConsumptionRecordAlreadyExists();
-- BatchSizeTooLarge()
+- InvalidSettlementCurrency();
-- InvalidSettlementCurrency()
+- InvalidAmount();
-- InvalidAmount()                   // either both amounts are zero or atto >= 1e18
-- InvalidConsumptionRecords()       // overlap between CR and amendment hashes, or invalid arrays
-- InvalidCall()
+- InvalidConsumptionRecords();

 # Record Identity and Referencing

-- cuHash is a 32-byte identifier supplied by the caller (CRA).
+- tokenId is a 32-byte hash identifier supplied by the caller (CRA).
 The contract treats it as an opaque identifier.
-- Uniqueness is enforced per CU: the same cuHash cannot be reused.
+- Uniqueness is enforced per CU: the same tokenId cannot be reused.
-- Each referenced CR hash (crHashes[i]) must be unique globally across all CUs.
-Likewise, each referenced amendment hash (amendmentCrHashes[i]) must be unique globally across all CUs.
+- Each referenced CR hash (crIds[i]) must be unique globally across all CUs.
+Likewise, each referenced amendment hash (amendmentCrIds[i]) must be unique globally across all CUs.
 The contract tracks both sets to prevent double-linking.
 - No overlap is allowed within a single submission between crHashes and amendmentCrHashes.
 - The registry does not compute or verify cuHash or the linked hashes on-chain; upstream systems define their hashing